 Apache APISIX (Official)

 APISIX’s MCP server provides the deepest API gateway management capabilities of any server in this review — but development has stalled.
-36 stars, 14 forks, Apache 2.0, npm package apisix-mcp v0.0.7.
-Last push June 2025 — nearly 10 months without a commit.
+37 stars, 14 forks, Apache 2.0, npm package apisix-mcp v0.0.7.
+Last commit June 2025 — now 11+ months without activity.

 30+ tools covering full CRUD on every APISIX resource type: Routes (create_route, update_route, delete_route), Services (create_service, update_service, delete_service), Upstreams (create_upstream, update_upstream, delete_upstream), SSL certificates (create_ssl, update_ssl, delete_ssl), Consumers and credentials (create_or_update_consumer, delete_consumer, get_credential, create_or_update_credential, delete_credential), Consumer groups (create_consumer_group, delete_consumer_group), Plugins (get_all_plugin_names, get_plugin_info, get_plugins_by_type, get_plugin_schema, create_plugin_config, update_plugin_config), Global rules (create_global_rule, update_global_rule), Plugin metadata (get_plugin_metadata, create_or_update_plugin_metadata, delete_plugin_metadata), Secrets (get_secret_by_id, create_secret, update_secret), Proto definitions (create_or_update_proto), Stream routes (create_or_update_stream_route), plus get_resource (generic retrieval) and send_request_to_gateway (test requests).